 The Transportation Alternatives Program Committee has identified the need for the construction of additional alternative transportation facilities throughout the region.
-Eligible construction activities under the Moving Ahead for Progress in the 21st Century law are noted in Section 1 of this Policy Guide.
+Eligible construction activities under the Fixing America's Surface Transportation law are noted in Section 1 of this Policy Guide.

 As a part of its Regional Bicycle Pedestrian Plan, MAPA developed a prioritization tool to evaluate and select TAP projects for the region.
-The Transportation Alternatives Program Committee identified new criteria and variables that are appropriate measures to prioritize TAP funding for the Omaha-Council Bluffs region.
+The Transportation Alternatives Program

+Committee identified new criteria and variables that are appropriate measures to prioritize TAP funding for the Omaha-Council Bluffs region.
 A summary of the revised TAP criteria and variables is shown below:

-Table 1: Overview of FY2017 Transportation Alternatives Program (TAP) Criteria
+Table 1: Overview of Transportation Alternatives Program (TAP) Criteria for the FY2023 TIP